crosshatch/server/OVERVIEW.md

   standards, making integration into diverse educational settings seamless.
 - **Admin Oversight:** Parents and educators participate in the process of defining the trajectory of the story.
-- **Unmatched Quality Through Fine-Tuning:** With just a few days of usage, Crosshatch fine-tunes its models to deliver highly-personalized stories (lessons) that far surpass generic alternatives.
+- **Unmatched Quality Through Fine-Tuning:** Within just a few sessions, Crosshatch fine-tunes child-specific models to deliver highly-personalized stories that far surpass generic alternatives.
+This effect compounds over time.
-  Over time, this compounding effect creates a personalized planner so effective that it is indispensable.
 - **AI-Driven Adaptability:** Built from the ground up with AI, Crosshatch dynamically evolves to meet changing learning goals and preferences, ensuring long-term relevance and engagement.